-The list of all hosts where Mythic is aware you've moved moved a payload to (see Spawning Agents)
+- The list of all hosts where Mythic is aware you've moved moved a payload to

 Once you've selected a host, the

-The payloads that were moved over via a command that created a new payload and registered it to the new host
+- The payloads that were moved over via a command that created a new payload and registered it to the new host

 When trying to connect to a new agent, you have to specify which specific profile you're wanting to connect to.
 This is because on any given host and for any given payload, there might be multiple c2 profiles within it (think HTTP, SMB, TCP, etc).
 This field will auto populate based on the C2 profiles that are in the payload selected in the drop down above it.